 - virtual campus visits

-Virtual reality is influencing education in a positive way.
+Virtual reality technology is influencing education in a positive way.
 Since it is immersive and interactive learning, it stimulates creativity in students, and makes learning fun.
 Virtual reality is here to stay, and embracing it sooner is the best thing to do.

 Let’s take a look at exactly how Realtime Virtuality has evolved in education with this detailed infographic, courtesy of Essay Writing UK: